davidsauro/docker-papermc-geyser-floodgate/README.md

 # Technical
 This project *does **NOT** redistribute the Minecraft server files*.
 Instead, the (very small) script that is inside of the image, `papermc.sh`, downloads these files from their official sources during installation.

+**PLEASE NOTE:**
-**PLEASE NOTE:** This is an unofficial project.
+This is an unofficial project.

 I did not create PaperMC.
-[This is the official PaperMC website.](https://papermc.io/)

-I also did not create Geyser or Floodgate [This is the official GeyserMC website](https://geysermc.org/)
+[This is the official PaperMC website.](https://papermc.io/) I did not create Geyser or Floodgate [This is the official GeyserMC website](https://geysermc.org/)

 ## Project Pages
 - [GitHub page](https://github.com/davidsauro/docker-papermc-geyser-floodgate.git).